Mid-D-Man/mid-engine/docs/platform-optimization.md

 | Mat3 | 36 B | 4         | cols[0][0]  |
 | Mat4 | 64 B | 16        | cols[0][0]  |

-If an optimization would change any of the above values, it is rejected unconditionally.
-Unity, Unreal, Godot, and any C host depend on these numbers being stable forever.
-Run `size_of` and `align_of` assertions in the test suite for every type (they are already there — do not remove them).
+All verified by `size_of` and `align_of` assertions in the test suite.
+Do not remove those assertions.

 ### 2.2 No fallback path

-Tier 2 and Tier 3 code must always have a scalar fallback.
-The pattern is:
+Tier 2 and Tier 3 code must always have a scalar fallback:

 ```rust
 pub fn operation(a: Vec3, b: Vec3) -> Vec3 {